tidesdb/tidesdb/readme.md

 TidesDB has a robust feature-set, and was designed to be a high-performance, low-latency storage engine.
 It is optimized for write and read-heavy workloads.

 TidesDB is built on the principles of the Log-Structured Merge-Tree (LSM-Tree) data structure.
-TidesDB utilizes an in-memory AVL tree, known as a memtable, for temporarily storing key-value pairs.
+TidesDB utilizes an in-memory lockless skip list, known as a memtable, for temporarily storing key-value pairs.
 These pairs are then flushed to Sorted String Tables (SSTables) on disk.
 When the number of SSTables reaches a specified threshold, the compaction process is triggered.

 This process merges pairs of SSTables into a new SSTable, and deletes any redundant data.
 The compaction process ensures that the number of SSTables remains low, and that read performance is optimized.